bentalebahmed/UnityCOM/README.md

 Add SerialCOM and SerialCOM to a GameObjct.

-Use SerialWrapper script to read or write data from an object.
+Use SerialWrapper script to read or write data.

 ## Installation